Mklais/Boffee/bookclub/README.md

 - Review and influence
   - Reviewers can contribute by giving thoughtful reviews on books, influencing the reading choices of the community

+---
+- **Deletion strategies for Boffee entities**
+  - Application ensures that the deletion of entities such as authors, genres, and books does not leav orphan records or inconsistent state.
+Employ database cascading and application-level safeguards to:
+  - Maintain Data Integrity,
+  - Preserve User Experience,

 ## Technologies Used